Effective Diabetic Dry Feet Treatment You Need Today

 What are the signs and symptoms of diabetic foot problems?

-How does diabetes affect foot health?
+How does Diabetes affect foot health?

 Diabetes can damage nerves and reduce blood flow to the feet.
 This leads to various complications.
 These include dry skin, cracks, and an increased risk of infections and other foot problems.